isomerpages/cpf-govbenefits/_faqs/Assurance Package Cash.md

     <div>
        <ol>
         <li class="Numbering" style="font-size:17px"><details>
-		<summary><b>How will I be notified on the GST Voucher (GSTV) – Cash and/or  GSTV – MediSave?</b></summary><br>You will receive a message in the inbox of your Singpass app after payment has been made in August.
+		<summary><b>How will I be notified of the AP Cash Payouts, GSTV – Cash (Seniors’ Bonus) and/or AP MediSave?</b></summary><br>You will receive a message in the inbox of your Singpass app after payment has been made in December for AP Cash Payouts and in February for GSTV – Cash (Seniors’ Bonus) and AP MediSave.
 Please turn on your notifications for the app so that you will not miss any alerts and messages. <br><br>
 If you do not have the Singpass app, an SMS will be sent to your Singpass-registered mobile number.<br><br>
-E-notification is a faster and more convenient mode of communication to notify eligible Singapore citizens on their GSTV eligibility.
+For AP MediSave, individuals aged 20 years old and below who may not have their own Singpass account will be notified via letters sent to their parent’s/guardian’s residential address.
 <br><br>
 			 </details></li>
-				<li class="Numbering" style="font-size:17px"><details><summary><b>How do I update my mobile number to receive SMS for GSTV?</b></summary><br>To update your mobile number to receive SMS for GSTV, please log in to your Singpass account at the <a class="hyperlink" href="https://www.singpass.gov.sg/"> Singpass website</a>.<br><br>
+				<li class="Numbering" style="font-size:17px"><details><summary><b>How do I update my mobile number to receive SMS for AP Cash Payouts, GSTV – Cash (Seniors’ Bonus) and/or AP MediSave? </b></summary><br>To update your mobile number to receive SMS for AP Cash Payouts, GSTV – Cash (Seniors’ Bonus) and/or AP MediSave, please log in to your Singpass account at the <a class="hyperlink" href="https://www.singpass.gov.sg/"> Singpass website</a>.<br><br>For AP MediSave, eligible children without SingPass will be notified via letters sent to their parent's/guardian's residential address.<br><br>
 			</details></li>
 				 <li class="Numbering" style="font-size:17px"><details><summary><b>How do I download and set up my Singpass mobile app?</b></summary><br>You can download the Singpass app at the <a class="hyperlink" href="https://www.singpass.gov.sg/"> Singpass website</a>.<br></details></li>	 </ol>
     </div>